 Amy has substantial experience conducting and managing complex discovery issues, including taking and defending depositions; successfully arguing discovery motions; working with experts; and electronic data and document preservation.

 Before becoming a lawyer, Amy worked for Random House Children’s Books in New York where she drafted and negotiated contracts with authors, illustrators and other publishers for Random House.
 Amy also served as a Fulbright grantee in Cheonan, South Korea, where she taught at a public high school and volunteered at a school for North Korean refugees.

 Amy leads the recruiting efforts and summer associate program in Shook’s Chicago office and serves as a member of Shook’s Search Committee.

 - Second-chaired arbitration in front of the Chicago Mercantile Exchange (CME) resulting in total victory and an award of attorneys’ fees.
 Conducted direct and cross examinations of key witnesses.

-- Successfully represented hedge fund in seven-year commercial and legal malpractice dispute against a Native American tribe and related parties stemming from the default and partial invalidation of a $50 million bond transaction.
+- Successfully represented investment fund in seven-year commercial and legal malpractice dispute against a Native American tribe and related parties stemming from the default and partial invalidation of a $50 million bond transaction.
 The client prevailed on jurisdiction and sovereign immunity issues, which enabled the case to proceed in state court rather than tribal court.
 Stifel, Nicolaus & Co., Inc. v.
 Lac du Flambeau Band of Lake Superior Chippewa Indians, 807 F.3d 184 (7th Cir.
 2015).
 After winning first phase of trial, which established a key issue of liability, the case settled favorably.